Florence Robinson

 In 1993, she finally was.
 That year and in 1994, the Superfund Commission convened hearings bringing together Fortune 500 CEOs, national environmental leaders, legislators, and citizens who lived near at-risk sites.
 An unlikely advocate, Ms. Robinson emerged during those hearings as a passionate and inspiring voice for change.

 In the following years, Ms. Robinson continued to pursue her goal of consensus building and understanding.
 She has the rare ability to articulate her concerns for her community, and, at the same time, forcefully advance the agenda of an under-represented constituency.
-Her fight against the racism, greed, and ignorance that contributed to the degradation of her community's health and cultural fabric yielded its first major victory in late 1997.
+Her fight against the racism, greed and ignorance that contributed to the degradation of her community’s health and cultural fabric yielded its first major victory in late 1997.
 One of the major polluters in her area agreed to stop the burning in a hazardous waste incinerator.
 The facility was then dismantled at the end of 1998.

 After years of exposure to a disproportionate share of the worst byproducts of our technological advances, Florence Robinson said, "enough is enough" and insisted on being taken seriously.
 She became that most compelling of American voices, the voice of the individual who, seeing injustice and harm, dares to speak out and does so with passion, reason and conviction.

-Note: This profile is excerpted from the commemorative brochure published at the time of the awards' presentation.
+Note: This profile was written at the time of the awards’ presentation.